Wendys Logo

 Wendys Emblem

-Wendy’s logo has at all times been associated with the portrait of the daughter of the creator of the franchise.
+Wendy’s logo has always been associated with the portrait of the daughter of the franchise’s creator.
 It has never changed – even after the redesigns.
 He always wore a freckled, smiling girl with two pigtails and a striped collar.
 Only the drawing style was updated.
-The most recent version is even more friendly than the others, as the surrounding details have disappeared and all attention is focused on a friendly smile.
+The most recent version is even more friendly than the others, as the surrounding details have disappeared, and all attention is focused on a friendly smile.
 There is also special encryption in the logo: the word “mom,” written by hand, is hidden in the teeth of the collar.

-The designers chose a retro typeface for the first emblems: the upper part was made in Old English letters, the lower one – in Showguide Normal font with large rectangular serifs.
-Now an individual typeface is used, reminiscent of handwritten text made with broad strokes.
+The designers chose a retro typeface for the first emblems: the upper part was made in Old English letters, and the lower one was in Showguide Normal font with large rectangular serifs.
+An individual typeface is reminiscent of handwritten text made with broad strokes.

 Wendys Symbol